-SET ALIAS Command
+SET ALias Command

-The SET ALIAS command allows you to define your own alias commands.
-By creating aliases you can tailor your own command language making things very simple for both beginning and advanced EFT users.
+The SET ALias command allows you to define your own alias commands.
+By creating aliases, you can tailor your own command language making things very simple for both beginning and advanced EFT users.

 You can define three kinds of aliases - EFT, local, and remote.
 EFT alias definitions are made up of other EFT commands and are invoked simply by typing the alias command name in response to the EFT prompt.
-Local alias definitions are commands understood by your local host's command line interpreter and are invoked by typing LOCAL followed by the alias command name.
-Remote alias definitions are commands understood by the remote host's command line interpreter and are invoked by typing REMOTE followed by the alias command name.
+Local alias definitions are commands understood by your local host's command line interpreter and are invoked by typing LOCal followed by the alias command name.
+Remote alias definitions are commands understood by the remote host's command line interpreter and are invoked by typing REMote followed by the alias command name.
 A remote connection is required to create a remote alias.

 The definition of the alias is the remainder of the line following the alias command name.
-You redefine an existing alias by using SET ALIAS to overwrite the previous definition with the new definition.
+You redefine an existing alias by using SET ALias to overwrite the previous definition with the new definition.
 If you do not supply the definition parameter, the alias becomes undefined.
-Use the SHOW ALIAS comment to see which aliases are defined.
+Use the SHow ALias comment to see which aliases are defined.

-You can also create multicommand EFT aliases using the EFT escape character! at the end of the line.
-Multicommand aliases are discussed further in the "Creating Multicommand EFT Aliases" on page 84.
+You can also create multicommand EFT aliases using the EFT escape character "!" at the end of the line.
+Multicommand aliases are discussed further in the "Creating Multicommand EFT Aliases" on page 86.

-Command Qualifiers Parameters

-SET [LOCal] ALias alias [definition] [!]
+Command Qualifiers Parameters SET [ LOCal ] ALias REMote alias [definition] [!]

-REMote
+LOCal or

-LOCal or REMote (optional) entering either LOCAL or REMOTE here tells EFT to create a local or remote alias command instead of a EFT alias.
-The minimum spellings are LOC and alias (required) name of the new or existing alias in which you are attempting to define.
-If a portion of this is capitalized, that portion will be the minimum required spelling for the alias.
+REMote (optional) entering either LOCal or REMote here tells EFT to create a local or remote alias command instead of an EFT alias.
+The minimum spellings are LOC and REM.

-REM.